FuelLabs/sway/docs/book/src/testing/testing-with-rust.md

 depending on your needs.

 > _**Note**: `templates/sway-test-rs` can be replaced with `templates/sway-script-test-rs` or `templates/sway-predicate-test-rs` to generate a test
-> harness for scipts and predicates respectively.
+> harness for scripts and predicates respectively.

 If all goes well, the output should look as follows: